University of Florida ending 'Gator Bait' chant due to term's racist history

 At football games, the band plays a tune that prompts fans to scream "Gator Bait" while making a chomping motion with their arms.

 According to the Jim Crow Museum of Racist Memorabilia, African American babies were at one time used as alligator bait in the South.
-The museum at Ferris State University cites newspaper articles and imagery from the late 1800s and early 20 century that infer the term "alligator bait" was also used as a racial slur against African Americans.
+The museum at Ferris State University cites newspaper articles and imagery from the late 1800s and early 20th century that suggest the term "alligator bait" was also used as a racial slur against African Americans.